balakarthikeyan/notes/questions/angular-notes.md

 The runtime.js file is another crucial component of an Angular application.
 It provides the runtime environment necessary for the execution of your application.
 The file contains the core Angular runtime code, which enables Angular-specific functionalities such as change detection, dependency injection, and routing.

 ## What is zone js in angular?
 Zone.js is a JavaScript library used in Angular to provide execution context and hooks into asynchronous operations.
 It allows Angular to track and manage the execution of asynchronous tasks, such as event handling, timers, promises, and XHR requests.
 Zone.js enables Angular to perform change detection and update the UI when asynchronous operations complete.
-Zone.js provides Angular with a way to seamlessly integrate asynchronous operations into the change detection mechanism, enabling efficient updating of the UI when asynchronous tasks finish
+Zone.js provides Angular with a way to seamlessly integrate asynchronous operations into the change detection mechanism, enabling efficient updating of the UI when asynchronous tasks finish.

 ## What is the difference between AOT and JIT?